everpeace/vagrant-mesos/README.md

 $ ./vagrant destroy
 ```

-Multinode environment with EC2(VPC)
+Multinode environment with EC2 (VPC)
 ----
-Because we require to assign private IP addreses to VM instances, this Vagrantfile use Amazon VPC (you'll have to set subnet_id and security grooups both associated to the same VPC instance).
+Because we require to assign private IP addreses to VM instances, this Vagrantfile uses Amazon VPC (you'll have to set subnet_id and security grooups both associated to the same VPC instance).

+_Note: Using default VPC is highly recommended.
+If you used non-default vpc, you should make sure that limit of the elastic ips is no less than (zk_n + master_n + slave_n).
+The limit default is 5._

 ### Cluster Configuration
 You have to configure some additional stuff on `cluster.yml` related to EC2.
 Please note that

 * subnet_id should be a VPC subnet
 * security groups should be ones associated to the VPC instance.
+	* security groups should allow accesses to ports 22(SSH), 2181(zookeeper) and 5050--(mesos).

 ```
 (cont.)